SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 * `GenerositySlider`
 * `TipLabel`

-Close the TipView.designer.cs file
+Close the TipView.designer.cs file - this file is an auto-generated `partial` class, and Xamarin Studio can regenerate it at any time - so there is no point in editing it yourself.

-Open TipView.cs
+Instead open TipView.cs - this contains an editable part of the same `partial` class

 Because we want our `TipView` to be not only a `UIViewController` but also an Mvvm `View`, then change the inheritance of `TipView` so that it inherits from `MvxViewController`